 To challenge these skillful drivers even further, a heavy fog laid in the valley till mid-morning like a large blanket of cotton wool.
 A small number of drivers were killed in road accidents, and some drivers recall stories of trucks falling over the valley’s cliff face while negotiating the road in the fog, or simply running out of brakes.
 In summer the intense heat generated by the the vehicles engine when climbing out of Burragorang, made the vehicles unbearable to sit in.
 Drivers were known to drive with their doors open trying to keep themselves cool.

+The Fleet Between 1960 to 1968 the S & M Fox fleet primarily consisted of a mixture of 150 various model Leyland trucks.
+The first Leylands were 1962 Comet non tilt half cab (photo 6), then came the 1965 Leyland Comet & Albions Non tilt Square cab, followed by 1967 Leyland Super Comets with Ergonomic tilt Cab.
+In 1968 Approximately 40 Commers were added to the Leyland fleet, bringing the the fleet size to around 200 trucks.
 Incidentally, the Blue truck fleet was not alone, approximately 250 privately owned sub-contractor trucks mixed into the fleet meaning that there were well into the vicinity of five hundred coal trucks on the road at times.
 It has also been said by locals, that a constant non stop stream of Coal trucks would dominate the road from the 9 mine sites in operation at that time.
 Assistant Editor of Truck & Bus Transportation magazine Barry Hatfield in 1974 who put together a magazine article on the Clutha coal haulage operation made this comment: “That would place you as probably having the largest fleet of trucks to operate in the state from one depot” (Hatfield, 1974)

 The trucks had to haul up to 32kms of road, to an elevation of 700ft to reach the Wollondilly Washery (photo 7) commonly known as the Top Wash.
 The trucks were either single or bogie drive, or single axle with single axle trailers loaded up to 14t, now that was a big ask for a 125hp Albion Clydesdale, Leyland Comet or Perkins powered Commer.
 The road in some places was so narrow that loaded trucks had to drive on the wrong side of the road to keep up against the cliff face, any empty trucks were on the out side with no safety barriers a lot of the time